Responsibilities

 3. Make sure that no toys are put in the toilet and be sure that nothing from the counters can fall off and land in the toilet.
 Foreign objects in the toilet may not be solved with a plunger and may need a chargeable service call.

 4. Bathtub and sink drains are designed to drain dirty water.
 They are not designed to remove hair from your household.
 You need to be sure that hair is not going down the drain.
 Please search your hardware store for a drain cover that will prevent hair from going down the drain.
-If you do have a slow drain, you can use a simple and inexpensive mini-snake to remove the hair.
+If you do have a slow drain, you can use a simple and inexpensive long plastic hair removal tool to remove the hair.
 Please ask your local hardware store for assistance.
 If you cannot unclog your drain on your own you may need to request a work order and you will be charged for the visit.

 Microwave: